Version 7.0 release note

 All JVM core APIs marked as deprecated since version 17 should be refactored to prevent future potential JVM-level compatibility issues (see above).

-This old verison of this HTML editor is not maintained anymore and the latest version 8 is only for commercial usage.
-The UI will now use the open-source Quill (see below).
+This old version of this HTML editor is not maintained anymore (and the latest v8 is only for commercial usage).

 Features